alskgj/DownloadStuffWithPython/README.md

 optimized.py  async.py with some optimizations
 ```

-They all fetch the resources at (with n configurable at constants.TRIALS)
+They all fetch the resources at the following urls.
 ```
 http://127.0.0.1:8000/0
 http://127.0.0.1:8000/1